 It was celebrated big-time in New Orleans, where it was first created at Antoine’s Restaurant.

-Served as an appetizer or first course created , the dish was named after John D. Rockefeller Sr. (1839 – 1937), who is considered to be the wealthiest American of all time and—by a majority of sources—the richest person in modern history.
+Served as an appetizer or first course, the dish was named after John D. Rockefeller Sr. (1839 – 1937), who is considered to be the wealthiest American of all time and—by a majority of sources—the richest person in modern history.

-With the shortage of snails and the waning interest in escargots, Jules Antoine created a replacement with local oysters, always available.
+With the shortage of snails and the waning interest in escargots, Jules Antoine devised a replacement with local oysters, always available.

-The original sauce recipe is a secret, but is a purée of a several green vegetables: flat-leaf parsley, celery leaves, tarragon leaves, chervil and green onions, seasoned with salt, a dash of hot sauce and anise liqueur.
+The original topping for the grilled oysters is a secret, but is a purée of several green vegetables: flat-leaf parsley, celery leaves, tarragon leaves, chervil and green onions, seasoned with salt, a dash of hot sauce, and anise liqueur.